crufter/hypecms/README.md

 Every view function specifies a "Display Point".
 This display point contains information about what template file to execute (it contains this information implicitly, since the filename is the name of the display point itself).
 Also, it can contain queries to be run.
 The queries are stored in the option document.
 If the display module senses the Get parameter "json", it will not output the html as response, only a JSON encoded string containing the map[string]interface{} uni.Dat, which is the context of the template execution.
 (Not implemented yet.)
-(Similarly, a background operation can recieve "json" as a parameter, and instead of redirecting the user back to a view, it will print out the JSON encoded result of that background operation.
+(Similarly, a background operation can receive "json" as a parameter, and instead of redirecting the user back to a view, it will print out the JSON encoded result of that background operation.
 Useful if we want ot build AJAX-based web applications.)

 ### The Content module (soon to come)
 Every content in this module has a type, with user defined fields.
 For example, you can define a "blogpost" type and a "product" type, and install a webshop module to the "product" content type only.